CCExtractor/website/content/public/general/whatsccextractor.md

 #### Where can I download it?

 The source code is hosted on github.
 Check out our download page for links to everything.
 Old versions were hosted on sourceforge.
-We\'re keeping those there for statistical purposes.
+We're keeping those there for statistical purposes.
 This is the [old download page](http://sourceforge.net/project/showfiles.php?group_id=190832) and this is the [old project summary page](http://sourceforge.net/projects/ccextractor/).

 #### How I can contact the author?

-There\'s no longer one author.
-Carlos is still the official maintainer but there\'s a lot of people contributing to the project.
+There's no longer one author.
+Carlos is still the official maintainer but there's a lot of people contributing to the project.
 Best thing is to check out our support page.

 #### How do I use this tool (parameters, etc)?